 For MBA graduates, the Microsoft Aspire Experience could be your stepping stone from business school to a top role within a global tech giant.

 In a unique onboarding experience, Microsoft hires top graduate talent directly from business school who will undergo two years of targeted training to accelerate the level of impact they can have in the company.

 Across the two years, hires will mingle with a global cohort, meet mentors in leadership positions, and work across teams to develop future strategy within the company.

 With the program’s commitment to seeking out new talent and perfecting vital leadership skills like working with others and creative problem solving, it’s no wonder it topped MBA Exchange’s 2020 report as one of the top ten MBA development opportunities in the technology sector.

 Length: Five years

-The program gives you an insight into every level of Amazon's operations, allowing you to see the workings of the company as a whole, and therefore manage it most effectively.
+The program gives an insight into every level of Amazon's operations, allowing you to see the workings of the company as a whole and therefore manage it most effectively.